History of Dedham, Massachusetts, 1800–1899: Other

-During his 1817 tour of the country, President James Monroe visited Dedham and stayed at the home of future Congressman Edward Dowse.
-A large number of people escorted him from the Norfolk border to the Boston line, including artillery and Crane's Division Ist of Militia.
-Monroe reviewed the troops on the Town Common.
-He met residents the next morning when he walked from Dowse's home to Polly's Tavern.

-When spiritualism swept over the country in the 1840s, many in Dedham took interest and attempted to communicate with the dead.
+Louis Mellen drowned in Wigwam Pond.
+A heat wave in July 1811 killed several people.

+Gay-Ellis wedding

+In 1800 Colburn Gay of Dedham wished to marry Sarah Ellis of Walpole.
+The laws at the time said that a wedding must take place in the town of the bride, however Gay insisted that Rev. Thomas Thatcher preside.
+Thatcher was the minister in Dedham's third parish, however, and could not officiate outside of the town's borders.
+To resolve this dilemma the couple stood on the Walpole side of Bubbling Brook, and Thatcher stood on the Dedham side.
+They were married across the stream and had two children before Sarah died in 1810.

 Post offices

 There were seven post offices, mostly in rail depots or grocery stores, in the 19th century.
 Dr. Elisha Thayer an apothecary named Tower, and Ambrose Galucia were postmasters.
 Thayer ran the post office office from a small addition on the east side of his house from 1833 until his resignation in 1855.
 Galucia was postmaster at the Memorial Hall post office before leaving for California during the California Gold Rush.

 Landon Moore attempted to rob a post office in 1877.